top of page

 Understanding this pattern is critical.
 Pain increasing does not necessarily mean damage increasing.
 It may simply mean that inflammation and nerve sensitisation have peaked.
 I'll repeat that: in the case of nerve pain, it may peak at around 10 days, after which it can be expected to decrease gradually.
 Understanding this is important because it is easy to become depressed, despondent, and even panic as the pain increases during that first week or so post-injury.

-The instinctive response — the first black sheep
+The instinctive response — the sheep through the gates analogy

 A common and almost instinctive response to a painful injury is to rub immediately or hold the affected area.
 If you hit your elbow, strain a muscle, or jar your neck, your hand goes straight to the spot.
 This is not simply a habit.
 It is physiology.